hipermodularyzacja/prezentacja/README.md

 + How to learn the Modular thinking approach?
 + How to learn the hypermodular thinking approach?
 + How to live in hyper modular world, how to manage the all modular elements?

-## Modular architecture and hypermodularity

-### modular architecture

-modular architecture refers to the design of a system that is composed of independent units that can be combined to create a larger and more complex system.
-These independent units are called modules and can be easily replaced or modified without affecting the entire system.

-### Benefits of hypermodularity

-#### Flexibility:
-Modular architecture allows for easy modification and customization of a system.
-Adding new features, upgrading components, and fixing bugs can be done without disrupting the entire system.

-#### Scalability:
-Modular architecture supports scalability.
-It allows for the addition of new modules to the system, making it capable of handling increased workload.

-#### Reusability:
-Modules can be used in different systems or applications, saving time and resources in the development process.

-#### Maintenance:
-Modular architecture simplifies maintenance.
-The system can be easily maintained by replacing or updating the affected module without affecting the entire system.

-### Hypermodularity

-Hypermodularity, on the other hand, takes modular architecture to the next level.
-It goes beyond the traditional modular approach and involves breaking down a system into smaller, more specialized modules.
-These modules are designed to work together seamlessly, creating a highly flexible and adaptable system.

-### Benefits of hypermodularity

-#### Agility
-Hypermodularity allows for rapid development and deployment of new features and services.
-Developers can work on individual modules without affecting the entire system, allowing for faster iteration and delivery.

-#### Resilience
-Hypermodular systems are more resilient to failures.
-If one module fails, it can be easily replaced with a backup or a new module, without affecting the rest of the system.

-#### Customization
-Hypermodularity allows for greater customization of the system.
-Modules can be added, removed, or replaced to meet specific requirements or business needs.

-#### Collaboration
-Hypermodularity encourages collaboration among developers.
-Different teams can work on different modules, making it easier to manage the development process.

-In summary, modular architecture and hypermodularity are important concepts for DevOps, hardware, and software developers.
-They offer significant benefits in terms of flexibility, scalability, reusability, maintenance, agility, resilience, customization, and collaboration.
-By adopting these approaches, developers can create robust, adaptable, and efficient systems that meet the needs of their customers and businesses.